fstark/macflim/README.md

 * xl : The xl profile generates flim that can be played on a 5MHz Lisa 2/10, running Mac Works XL 3.0, from the internal widget.
 Flims have no sound, and are encoded at a very low framerate (divided by 4) and low byterate (580 bytes per ticks).

-* 512 : This profile generates a flim that can be played on a Macintosh 512, from the slow floppy-based HD20 hard drive.
+* 512k : This profile generates a flim that can be played on a Macintosh 512, from the slow floppy-based HD20 hard drive.
 The framerate is divided by 4, the byterate is 480 bytes per ticks, and there is no sound.

-[todo: do we want a 128k profile?]
+* 128k : The profile for playing on a Macintosh 128, from the floppy disk.
+Identical to the 512k, but with a byterateof 380 bytes.
+Make sure flim files are less than 400Kb (in general around 20 seconds) !

 Examples: